 Austin Health Department enforces screens for food service areas and Austin has had insect screen requirements in the past, but presently there are no codes in place to enforce insect screens in homes and apartment buildings.
 The Austin Code Department wants to hear from you so that public input helps to shape the local amendment of this ordinance that will be proposed to Council.

-Here are three easy ways that you can provide your feedback:
+Here are two easy ways that you can provide your feedback:

 - Option A: Submit a Request for a Code Speaker to attend to discuss IPMC Insect Screen Requirements (available for groups with 10 or more attendees, subject to availability)